IRNAS/pulseox-testing/firmware_test_debug/V2-2/README.md

  FILE: `clean_V2-2.bin`

  Clean firmware allows normal device operation.

-Currently, default initial brightness levels are implemented, therefore potential delay of procedure can be expected under certain conditions (thinner fingers, darker skin color etc.) due to longer calibration time.
+ Disclaimer: Currently, default initial brightness levels are implemented, therefore potential delay of procedure can be expected under certain conditions (thinner fingers, darker skin color etc.) due to longer calibration time.
 Upon completion of the procedure described above, this risk can be addressed and reduced by optimization of initial parameters.